 Life insurance, annuity, and endowment contracts.
 Report payments of matured or redeemed annuity, endowment, and life insurance contracts.
 However, you do not need to file Form 1099-R to report the surrender of a life insurance contract if it is reasonable to believe that none of the payment is includible in the income of the recipient.
 If you are reporting the surrender of a life insurance contract, see Code 7, later.
-See, however, Box 1, later, for FFIs reporting in a manner similar to section 6047(d) for chapter 4 purposes.
+See, however, Box 1, later, for FFIs reporting in a manner similar to section 6047(d) for the purposes of chapter 4 of the Internal Revenue Code.